donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/administrator.md

 RDM users that are employed by the RU or the RUMCN can be eligible for the role of _DCX employee_ (with DCX representing DCC, DCCN, DCN_s, or DCN_m).
 Only DCX employees can be added as a manager to their center’s collections.
 The center director decides which RU/RUMCN employees can be authorized as a DCX employee for their center.

-Users can only be authorized as a DCX employee if they have an user profile.
+Users can only be authorized as a DCX employee if they have a user profile.
 Users can create their own user profile in a procedure that is known as _signing up_ and that is described in the _DI RDM Protocol for Researchers_.

 Prior to authorizing a user as a DCX employee, the research administrator must check whether the user's account is linked to the RU or the RUMCN (e.g., a U- or a Z-number).
 In addition, the center director must agree with this user being authorized as a DCX employee.